sbagda01/sbagda01.github.io/_posts/first_day_at_work/2020-10-03-how-to-pretend-you-know-git.md

 [master 220c017] merged calculating_an_average in.
 ```

-Don't be scared, plenty of tools (PyCharm, VSCOde etc..., I'm going to write another post on the developer's toolbox) help you solve the merge conflicts by visualizing the differences between the files and that makes it a lot easier.
+Don't be scared, plenty of tools (PyCharm, VSCode etc..., I'm going to write another post on the developer's toolbox) help you solve the merge conflicts by visualizing the differences between the files and that makes it a lot easier.

 Delete the **calculating_an_average** branch and check that there is only the *master* left.